Michrira/MRweather/README.md

 ## Description

-This is my first attempt at making a scheduler and I wrote the HTML, CSS and Javascript with the help of my Discord study group.
+This is my first attempt at making a weather forcaster and I wrote the HTML, CSS and Javascript with the help of my Discord study group.
 To use the forecaster, simply click on the search bar and enter a city name then click "search" The website will generate the forecast for the next 5 days with weather icons and the temperature, humidity and wind speed being displayed.
 There is also a search history stored at the bottom.

 (This was a homework assignment that I took on to challenge myself as I am learning to code.
 Through this assignment, I have furthered my understanding of JavaScript, CSS, HTML and learning how to code in general.)